gravatar/hovercards/README.md

 ## Usage

+You can integrate Gravatar profiles into your website in two ways.

+### 1. Static Gravatar Images

 Ensure that your website includes Gravatar images.
 The URLs of these images should contain hashed email addresses.
 For more information, please refer to the [Gravatar Images Implementation Guide](http://gravatar.com/site/implement/images/).

 In the HTML of your webpage, the Gravatar images should look like this: